[ Personal Stuff | Questions on my Life-View | Recent Photos | Recent Family Photos | Reflections on the passing of my late daughter Britt]

 [I get to pray for tons more, but generally don't get to give to any more than the above few...sigh]

 A couple more, special to my heart, are:

-Recreational interests: tennis (rotor-cuff killed that), hiking (knees killed that), pop-up books, reading (but all I do with my discretionary time is the ThinkTank, and dabble in music making ...technology can overcome lack of talent/smile...
-I use Avid's Protools, Propellerhead's Reason, FL Studio, and most of the tools from IK Multimedia, Native Instruments, Antares, Korg, EastWest, SpectraSonics, etc....but haven't been able to do anything with them (except pay for upgrades...smile) in a decade or more --but ABOUT TO START BACK! (famous last words...)
+Recreational interests: tennis (shoulder surgeries killed that), hiking (knees killed that), pop-up books, reading (but all I do with my discretionary time is the ThinkTank, and dabble a couple of times a year in music making ...technology can overcome lack of talent/smile...
+I have Avid's Protools, Propellerhead's Reason, FL Studio, and most of the tools from IK Multimedia, Native Instruments, Antares, Korg, EastWest, SpectraSonics, etc....but haven't been able to do anything with them (except pay for upgrades...smile) in a decade or more --but ABOUT TO START BACK! (famous last words...)